Simen Bolkan Nordli

-Simen Bolkan Nordli (born 25 December 1999) is a Norwegian professional footballer who plays as a midfielder for Danish Superliga club Randers FC.
+Simen Bolkan Nordli (born 25 December 1999) is a Norwegian professional footballer who plays as a midfielder for Eliteserien club Rosenborg.

+Personal life

+He is a son of former Rosenborg and Hamkam player Leif Nordli, who also coached Ottestad.

 Club career

 He played youth football for Ottestad before joining larger neighbours HamKam, eventually going on to represent Norway as a youth and U21 international.

 On 2 January 2020, Aalesunds FK announced the signing of Nordli on a three-year contract.

-At the end of July 2022 Danish Superliga club Randers FC confirmed, that Nordli would join the club from the beginning of 2023, signing a 3,5-year contract.
+Danish club Randers announced on 27 July 2022 that they had signed Nordli on a 3.5 year deal, though he would not join the club officially until January 2023 following the end of the 2022 Eliteserien season.
+In November 2024, he was named as the Danish Superliga player of the month for October.
+He was named as the Superliga Player of the Year for the 2024–25 season on 23 May 2025, a year in which he scored 14 goals from 31 matches.